tugolukov/Cardano/README.md

 This project contains all models that are used in **Cardano.Core**.

 **4. Cardano.Utils**
-This project contsins additional functionallity for HttpClient and models for Response.
+This project contains additional functionallity for HttpClient and models for Response.

 ## Official Cardano Documentation
 API: https://cardanodocs.com/technical/wallet/api/v1/